oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 .. image:: /user/img/reports/custom_reports_1.png
    :alt: View the Create Report page

-The following fields are mandatory and **must** be defined for a report:
+The following fields are mandatory, and **must** be defined for a report:

 .. csv-table::
   :header: "Field","Description"